-Other small encaveurs who routinely sell out their production were not inclined to rock the boat, but still wanted to express solidarity.
+Other small encaveurs who routinely sell out their products were not inclined to rock the boat but still wanted to express solidarity.
 A parallel campaign was initiated with the hashtag — #swisswinegreatagain — in which each participant sent a bottle of wine to Parliament with the following message: “Hey Berne, Nous sommes le vin Suisse“.

 As expected, those politicians willing to speak out expressed sympathy for the wine industry but categorically ruled out any adjustments to the quota-based system.
 Switzerland is already under pressure from its trading partners to liberalize markets, especially in the agricultural sector.

 A view from the U.S. trade agency Export.gov:

 Swiss agriculture is highly subsidized and regulated, with price controls, production quotas, import restrictions, and tariffs all supporting domestic production.
 Imports of nearly all agricultural products, particularly those that compete with Swiss products, are subject to seasonal import duties, quotas, and import licensing.

 Import quotas are the preferred vehicle for the protection of the Swiss wine industry but even at this time, during a period of distress, quotas are more likely to be relaxed than tightened.
 Any tightening is viewed as counterproductive to the overall trading strategy.

 In the end, lasting solutions must include a comprehensive approach.
 Increased marketing at the point of sale is a stop-gap, short-term solution that does not address the issue of quality at the middle and lower-end.
 The old truism that the Swiss drink 98% of what they produce is under threat.
 To answer that threat, the wine industry must begin to look outwards, to foreign markets, which means that improvements across the board are necessary.
 The days of anemic Gamay and off-dry Chasselas are over.